Marceloalves6/exchange-rates-api/README.md

 ### ExchangeRates.Api

-This is a Web API project and its main resposability is to prove a compoent that allows receive and response http requests.
+This is a Web API project, and its main responsibility is to provide a component that handles receiving and responding to HTTP requests.

 ### ExchangeRates.Core